Planting calendar

 Can I plant tomatoes directly in the ground in May in Fort Worth?

-Yes, May is a great time to transplant tomato seedlings outdoors as the risk of frost has passed and soil temperatures are warm.
+Yes, May is an excellent time to transplant tomato seedlings into the ground as the danger of frost has passed and soil temperatures are warm.

-How often should I water container plants during May?
+How often should I water raised beds and containers in May?

-Is it too late to plant lettuce in May in Fort Worth?
+What are good herbs to plant in containers in May in Fort Worth?

 Next steps